December 8, 2018

 They are expensive and require periodic maintenance and calibration.

-Consequently I have never had the advantage of using one.
+For most of my career I have never had the advantage of using one.

 I have several stories to tell about bad air.